Fidelisus/meningioma_dl/README.md

 5. Additionally, there is a helper function to create the train-validation-test dataset split: `scripts/create_dataset_split.py`.

-# Running the code as a slurm job
+# Running the code as a Singularity container

 Singularity, a library similar to Docker, was used to build and ship the containers.